 Did you know that more than 70% of IVHQ volunteers are traveling solo and for 90%, it’s their first time volunteering abroad with IVHQ?

 We’ve put together this guide to help ease your pre-travel jitters and answer your pressing questions.
 We’ll provide pre-departure tips, explain what to expect in your first 48 hours and help you understand what you’ll gain from your first volunteer abroad experience.
 If you haven’t yet locked in your trip yet, you can check out this step-by-step guide to help you secure your place.

 - First time volunteering for high school students

 - First time volunteering for college students

-- First time volunteering for solo travelers
+- First time volunteering for solo travellers

 - First time medical volunteering abroad

 - First time volunteering for seniors

 - First time gap year volunteering abroad